 The online world of payments is changing so rapidly that it’s hard to stay up-to-date on the latest trends, technology, and regulatory shifts.
 One such rapidly evolving area, and the focus of this article, is payment routing.
 We’ll define what payment routing is, discuss how it can help your business, and consider leading indicators to look out for when it’s time to improve or “level up” your payment routing approach.

 Payment routing is the path, or route, that a transaction takes after a customer makes a purchase.
 After a business accepts a payment method, like a credit card, it must then flow through the entire payment ecosystem composed of multiple parties: payment service provider (PSP), acquiring bank, card network, and issuing bank.
 Most of the time, a transaction goes back and forth through the payment ecosystem to move from Authorize → Authenticate → Clearing and Settlement.

 Payment routing does not follow a one-size-fits-all approach and can look vastly different across industries, business models, and organizations of various sizes.
 Routing often evolves over the life of a company and as the payments industry changes.
 In some cases, routing is relatively simple.
 In other instances, routing can be incredibly complicated.
 The level of complexity varies on several factors like size of the business, growth goals, and focus on payments in the customer experience.
-Let’s start with an example using an art store named Painting the Future.

 Routing Evolution: A Model